iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 }
 ```

-### Problem Reports {#problem-reports}

-For general guidance see [problem reports](../resources/problem-reports).

-Custom error messages for problem-reports that are expected in the course of this protocol.
-Non-exhaustive, just a normative list of errors that are expected to be thrown.
-- e.p.prot.iota.revocation.reject-revocation
-- e.p.prot.iota.revocation.unsupported-revocation-info-type

-Also problem reports from embedded protocols can be thrown.

 ## RevocationInfo {#RevocationInfo}

 The `RevocationInfo` object contains the information necessary for a [revoker](#roles) to revoke a verifiable credential.
 For instance, this may include the `id` field of the credential, in which case a [revoker](#roles) must maintain a map to the signing key used for each credential to revoke them.
 It could also be the identifier for the signing key itself on the DID document of the issuer.
 Implementors are free to construct their own `RevocationInfo` types as different singing keys may require different information for revocation.
 For example, revoking a `MerkleKeyCollection2021` requires both the key identifier and its index in the collection.

 Implementors MUST adhere to at least one of the types below, either [KeyRevocation2021](#KeyRevocation2021) or [CredentialRevocation2021].
 Implementors MAY define additional types as-needed.
+A valid `RevocationInfo` type MUST have a `revocationInfoType` field.

 ### KeyRevocation2021
 - Type: `KeyRevocation2021`